Independent Environmental Monitoring Program: Blind River Refinery

 |Water||Surface||Radium-226||N/A||N/A||N/A||N/A||<0.03 Bq/L||0.5 Bq/L||No||BR30-W11|

 1 The < symbol indicates that a result is below the provided laboratory analytical detection limit.

-2 For water samples, the results for hazardous substances are compared to the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life; where no CCME guidelines exist, the Health Canada Guidelines for Canadian Drinking Water Quality are used.
+3 For water samples, the results for non-radiological parameters are compared to Canadian Council of Ministers of the Environment (CCME) Guidelines for the Protection of Aquatic Life.
+Where no CCME guidelines exist, Health Canada’s Guidelines for Drinking Water Quality are used.

-The 2014 and 2013 IEMP results confirmed that the public and the environment in the vicinity of the BRR site were protected from the releases from the facility and that there were no health or environmental impacts expected at these levels.
+The 2013, 2014 and 2017 IEMP results confirmed that the public and the environment in the vicinity of the BRR site were protected from the releases from the facility and that there were no health or environmental impacts expected at these levels.

 - Date modified: